rayan-syed/wandb_sweep/README.md

 [source](https://community.wandb.ai/t/wandb-artifact-cache-directory-fills-up-the-home-directory/5224)

 ## Basic `wandb`
-I provided a basic sample of how to use the basic features of `wandb`, which are `wandb.log()` and `wandb.watch()` in `basic_train.py`.
+https://github.com/bu-cisl/wandb_tutorial provides a basic sample of how to use the basic features of `wandb`, which are `wandb.log()` and `wandb.watch()` in `basic_train.py`.
 This allows you to monitor training, and even visualize the tensors themselves as the evolve throughout training!
 It is all there in `basic_train.py`.

 You may define the project name and entity (entity is either the `wandb` team name which is `cisl-bu`, or your `wandb` username) in the config `dict` in `basic_train.py`
 Without the `entity` field, it will default to your wandb `username` and without the `project` field, it will default to "Uncategorized."